-His research on audit report timelines has been published in Auditing: A Journal of Practice and Theory, and he received a best paper award from the 2012 Academy of Business Research Conference.
-Whitworth's research interests include auditing, financial accounting, corporate governance, audit committees, and earnings quality.

-Whitworth holds a CPA designation, a PhD in Accountancy from the University of Missouri, a MS in Accounting from the University of Missouri-Kansas City, and a bachelor's degree from the University of Kansas.
-Previously, he was an assistant professor at the University of North Carolina Wilmington.
+His research on audit report timeliness has been published in Auditing: A Journal of Practice and Theory and the Journal of Information Systems.
+He received a "best paper award" from the 2012 Academy of Business Research Conference.
+His research interests include auditing, financial accounting, corporate governance, audit committees and earnings quality.
+He is a licensed CPA and previously was an assistant professor at the University of North Carolina Wilmington.
 He also spent four years as a corporate accountant and one year in public accounting.

+Whitworth earned a PhD in accountancy from the University of Missouri, a master's degree in accounting from the University of Missouri-Kansas City and a bachelor's degree from the University of Kansas.

 - ACG 3103 - Intermediate Financial Accounting 1

-- Lee, L., Whitworth, J., and Hermanson, S. (2015) The Effects of Information Technology Innovativeness on Audit Efficiencies.
-Review of Business Information Systems, 19 (1).
+- Lee, L., Whitworth, J., and Hermanson, S., (2015), "The Effects of Information Technology Innovativeness on Audit Efficiencies," Review of Business Information Systems, 19 (1).

-- Rogemann, H., S. Hermanson, W. Keller and J. Whitworth.
-(2015) Auditor's Insights Regarding U.S. GAAP-IFRS Convergence.
-New Accountant, Issue 766.
+- Rogemann, H., S. Hermanson, W. Keller and J. Whitworth, (2015), "Auditor's Insights Regarding U.S. GAAP-IFRS Convergence," New Accountant, Issue 766.

-- Whitworth, James D. and Tamara A. Lambert (2014) Office-Level Characteristics of the Big 4 and Audit Report Timeliness.
-Auditing: A Journal of Practice & Theory: August 2014, Vol. 33, No. 3, pp. 129-152.
+- Whitworth, James D. and Tamara A. Lambert, (2014), "Office-Level Characteristics of the Big 4 and Audit Report Timeliness," Auditing: A Journal of Practice & Theory 33 (3): 129-152.